lu-llinc/gender_classifier/readme.md

 The results of this project can be viewed on http://post2015.unglobalpulse.net.

+A live version of the demo
+page can be found over here http://gender.peaceinformaticslab.org.

+This code makes use of the GenderComputer of University Eindhoven, see their Github repository: https://github.com/tue-mdse/genderComputer .

+# Installation

 Within this github there is a gender classifier which is in the folder `gender_classifier` and a demo page which is in the folder `demo_page`.
-See the subfolders for more information.
-A live version of the demo page can be found over here http://gender.peaceinformaticslab.org.
+See the subfolders for more information and instruction on how to install the code.

-This code makes use of the GenderComputer of University Eindhoven, see their Github repository: https://github.com/tue-mdse/genderComputer .

 # How it works